albar965/littlenavmap-manual/en/LEGEND.md

 ## Legend {#little-navmap-legend}

-All speeds are per default in knots, distances in nautical miles, altitude in feet.
-The units can be changed to imperial or metric in the dialog `Options` on the tab `Units`.
+By default, all speeds are given in knots, distances in nautical miles, altitudes and elevations in feet.
+The units can be set to imperial or metric in the dialog `Options` on the tab `Units`.

 Colors, size and text labels of some map elements can be changed in the dialog `Options` on the tab `Map Display`.
 This legend shows the default values.